Bionic Tough Pro Gardening Gloves For Men: Product Review

 And, for those of you who tend to get your gloves dirty, one of the nice features of the Tough Pro is that you can wash them without affecting their performance.
 Use mild detergent and cold water.
 Although you can throw them in the washing machine, it’s best to hand wash – the agitation from the washing machine can loosen the stitching a bit.
 And don’t throw them in the dryer afterwards – just let them air dry.

 The Bionic Tough Pro is one heck of a glove.
 It’s one of my absolute favorites.
-Its ergonomic design, the use of both goatskin and Lycra, the double stitching in virtually all areas, its supreme comfort and flexibility, and the use of silicon pads for dexterity and vibration reduction put it in a class all its own.
+Its ergonomic design, the use of both goatskin and Lycra, the double stitching in virtually all areas, its supreme comfort and flexibility, and the use of silicone pads for dexterity and vibration reduction put it in a class all its own.

 I was a little disappointed that some of the stitching at the thumbs and left index finger let go but I attribute this to the extreme use I put these gloves through – stitching will eventually wear and fail with enough abuse.
 The gloves are still going strong despite the wear failures in these areas and I anticipate that they still have significant life left in them.
 Nothing lasts forever, including gloves.